androidF21/SteamPrice/README.md

 **Optional Nice-to-have Stories**

 - [x] When you click on an case for the detailed view, the items within the case are displayed
-- [ ] For every item in a case, the name of the item text color is set to the color corresponding to its rarity.
+- [x] For every item in a case, the name of the item text color is set to the color corresponding to its rarity.
+- [x] Color code for souvenir, stattrak, and any other items such as knive skins
 - [x] User can see a list of top items
 - [ ] Random Skin page
-- [ ] Cache profile page items and prices

 ### 2. Screen Archetypes